Name written in water

 “It is the wee lad Ruadan”

 “Bres’s son?”
 Ernmas gasped.

-In the daylight the guts of the castle were like a maze and in the gloom of the night it felt certainly like an endless dungeon.
-Or the bowels of some evil beast with the howl of the cold mountain wind outside lashing the castle walls trying to get in.
-Almost nothing stood out and the princess couldn’t hope to make it back to her room alone.
+In the daylight the guts of the castle were like a maze and in the gloom of the night it felt certainly like an endless dungeon or the bowels of some evil beast.
+With the howl of the cold mountain wind outside lashing the castle walls trying to get in it would be daunting alone.
+Almost nothing stood out and the princess couldn’t hope to make it back to her room without Airmed’s aid.

 “How does anything grow on this mountain”

-“Ah nature is a magic of it’s own and life can sustain the most harsh of climates.
-Some of the hardiest of plants can be found on the base of the mountain and some of the hardiest people too.”
+“Ah nature is a magic of it’s own and life can sustain even in the most harsh of climates.
+Some of the hardiest of plants can be found on or at the base of the mountain and some of the hardiest people too.”